How to Overcome Troubles That May Hit Franchising in 2015

 “If this ruling survives legal challenges, it will impose additional costs on franchisors associated with the need for more oversight and insurance against risk.”

-Ninety-seven percent of franchisees polled by the IFA believe that the joint-employer ruling would have a negative effect on their business if it were to go into effect.
+Ninety-seven percent of franchisees polled by the IFA believes that the joint-employer ruling would have a negative effect on their business if it were to go into effect.
 The major issue is uncertainty.

 The report states that on average, output per employee in franchise businesses is estimated to be $98,452 per worker in 2014 and is forecast to grow to $100,843 in 2015.